-Source: Namespaces section in the Docker Overview documentation □
+Source: The underlying technology [□] section in the Docker Overview documentation

 Docker registry

 A Docker registry stores Docker images.
 Docker Hub and Docker Cloud are public registries that anyone can use, and Docker is configured to look for images on Docker Hub by default.
 You can also run your own private registry.